 Love this article.
 I think y’all’ll love it, too.
-One of my favorite formats on Vox.com is the interview of an author of a recently published book so that the author can explain the central thesis of the book.
+One of my favorite formats on Vox.com is the interview of an author of a recently published book.
+The author explains the central thesis of the book, so you don’t have to buy it.. err… so you can decide whether you want to buy it or not.
 It comes off as smart and insightful, and I’ve always learned a lot from it.

 In this one, Ezra Klein interviews Marc Hetherington about the book, Prius or Pickup that he co-wrote with Jonathan Weiler.
 They’re political scientists, y’all.
 The book is based on a heap of research they did that correlates personal values with views on the current issues of the day.